 If you’re not getting enough organic traffic to your industrial website, it may be time to invest in pay-per-click (PPC) advertising, an effective online marketing strategy for manufacturers.

 Pay-per-click advertising is considered “buying your way to the top” of search engines.
 It is effectively an auction for key phrases.
-The higher the bid, the higher your ad appears.
+The higher the bid and the higher the quality of your ads and landing pages, the higher your ad appears.
 Nothing is charged until the ad is “clicked through” to a landing page or website.

 There are three choices of paid ads:

 1. Text ads on the top and bottom of Google, Yahoo and Bing

 2. Display, or visual, ads shown on participating websites

 3. Visual remarketing ads that “follow” your website visitors and are shown on participating websites